Everest Base Camp Trek Map

 Lukla is the starting point for your incredible journey to the Everest Base Camp.
 The beautiful village settlement of Lukla has an elevation of 2800 meters.
 So, it is normal for you to experience early signs of Altitude sickness at the start of the trek.

 From here on, you will begin your journey to the magnificence of Everest Base Camp at the foothill of the World’s highest Mountain.
 During the course of the trek, you will stop at various places for an overnight stay.
 The splendid trekking experience in the serene Everest region eventually ends in 2 weeks’ time.

 For most of the part of the trek, you will hike to places over 3000 meters.
 So, you will spend your time acclimatizing as well.
-However, there are other trekking options in the Everest region like 3 passes trek, Everest Base Camp and Gokyo lake.
-So, the altitude gained, the duration, and length of the trek will depend upon the trekking packages.
+However, there are other trekking options in the Everest region like 3 passes trek, Everest Base Camp, and Gokyo lake.
+So, the altitude gained, the duration, and the length of the trek will depend upon the trekking packages.

 Like any other alternative route, the traditional Everest Base Camp trek 14 days takes offers you an adventurous hike in the Everest region.
-The splendid trek takes you through mountain passes and high elevation terrains of the Everest region.
+The splendid trek takes you through mountain passes and high-elevation terrains of the Everest region.